Our team

 Tristan Bilash (he/him) – Community partner

-Tristan is a transgender man and clinical oncology social worker living in Regina, Saskatchewan.
+Tristan is a transgender man and clinical oncology social worker living in Winnipeg, Manitoba.
 He was diagnosed with Stage 3C ovarian cancer about 18 years ago and had extensive surgery.
 Tristan is a sexual and gender diversity representative for the Canadian Association of Psychosocial Oncology’s Advocacy Committee, and an advisor for the World Ovarian Cancer Coalition.
 Read more here.

 Check out our team’s research highlights